maizzle/maizzle.com/content/docs/api.md

 ## Gotchas

-Since the options object you can pass to the `render` method is optional, there are a few gotchas that you need to be aware of.
+Since the options object that you can pass to the `render` method is optional, there are a few gotchas that you need to be aware of.

 ### Default Tailwind

 If you don't specify a [Tailwind config object](#tailwindcss), Maizzle will try to compile Tailwind using `tailwind.config.js` at your current path.

-_If the file is not found, Tailwind will be compiled with its [default config](https://github.com/tailwindlabs/tailwindcss/blob/master/stubs/config.full.js)._
+_If the file is not found, Tailwind CSS will be compiled with its [default config](https://github.com/tailwindlabs/tailwindcss/blob/master/stubs/config.full.js)._

 The default config is not optimized for HTML email: it uses units like `rem` and CSS properties that are used for _web_ design and which have little to no support in the majority of email clients.